 2018 Recipient: Friends of St. Alphonsus, for their preservation of this church, especially its magnificent 1856 sanctuary.

-2018 Certificate of Merit: There were two recipients this year: Save our Cemeteries, both for their preservation efforts and for the fine tours they conduct, and the Louisiana Landmarks Society, which advocates for the preservation of historic properties in New Orleans.
+2018 Citation of Merit: There were two recipients this year: Save our Cemeteries, both for their preservation efforts and for the fine tours they conduct, and the Louisiana Landmarks Society, which advocates for the preservation of historic properties in New Orleans.

 2017 Recipient: Friends of Historic Spring City for the organization’s outstanding contributions to the recognition and preservation of Central Utah’s heritage and material culture.